ass-a-service/mighty-redis-pubsub-to-queue-extractor/README.md

 # Mighty Redis Pub/Sub to Queue extractor

-MRPSTQE doesn't really sound like a name our marketing department could use, so please if you can think of a cool name let us know.z
+MRPSTQE doesn't really sound like a name our marketing department could use, so please if you can think of a cool name let us know.

 ## Purpose